 What was this engagement about?

-The department of Environment and Natural Resources (ENR) is recommending changes to NWT Wildlife Act regulations to allow increased harvest opportunities for white-tailed and mule deer.
-Currently, only Aboriginal harvesters in their traditional use area can hunt deer without restrictions.
+The department of Environment and Natural Resources (ENR) was recommending changes to NWT Wildlife Act regulations to allow increased harvest opportunities for white-tailed and mule deer.
+At the time, only Aboriginal harvesters in their traditional use area could hunt deer without restrictions.

-ENR is proposing to remove current deer harvest restrictions for General Hunting Licence (GHL) holders and resident hunters and implement a tag system with mandatory reporting and sample submission.
+ENR proposed to remove deer harvest restrictions for General Hunting Licence (GHL) holders and resident hunters and implement a tag system with mandatory reporting and sample submission.
 This is a proactive measure to protect our wildlife and help prevent the spread of chronic wasting disease and other diseases and parasites.

 How could I participate?

 NWT residents were invited to share their thoughts on these proposed changes by emailing firstname.lastname@example.org.

 The deadline to provide feedback was April 15, 2019.